Convex co-compact actions of relatively hyperbolic groups: Introduction

 It is fairly easy to show that a family of strongly isolated simplices is also isolated (see Observation~\ref{obs:str_iso_implies_iso} below).
 Although the converse is not always true, we will prove the following theorem.

 \begin{theorem} (see Section~\ref{sec:intersection_of_nbhds}) Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple with coarsely isolated simplices.
-Then there exists a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices. \end{theorem}
+Then there exists a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two. \end{theorem}

 We then prove the following refinement of the Theorem~\ref{thm:main_ncc}.